elcorto/psweep/_sources/written/manual.md

 See `examples/multiple_local_1d_scans/` and `examples/*repeat*`.

-You can backup old calc dirs when repeating calls to `ps.run()` using the `backup` keyword.
+You can backup old calc dirs when repeating calls to {func}`~psweep.psweep.run` using the `backup` keyword.

 ```py